16 of the best Port Stephens restaurants to book in 2025

 As you’d expect, seafood is a constant on menus in Port Stephens with chefs taking advantage of its bountiful surroundings.
 Plump oysters are grown just offshore and the likes of wild lobster, prawns and yellowfin tuna are plucked straight from the ocean to plate.
 But for those who prefer their protein from land or plant-based dining, you won’t be disappointed either.
-Here are the finest Port Stephens restaurants to explore one day at a time.
+Here are the finest Port Stephens restaurants to explore in between activities.

 Fine dining gem: The Poyer’s